 11. Acer Predator X35 Ultrawide 1800R Curved Monitor

 Expensive but Exceptional Gaming Monitor

-The 512 local dimming zones ensure some of the best contrast performance around, and the refresh rate can actually go significantly beyond 144Hz - making it a well-suited monitor for even the most serious of gamers.
+The 512 local dimming zones ensure some of the best contrast performance around, and the refresh rate can actually go significantly beyond 144Hz - making it well-suited for even the most serious of gamers.
 But the real star of the show is the quantum dot technology which provides exceptional color reproduction.

 12. ASUS ROG SWIFT PG279Q G-Sync 27″ IPS Monitor

 Eye Care technology from ASUS is all about reducing the strain of blue lighting, and there's also support for NVIDIA's G-Sync technology.
 Surprisingly, the color quality is pretty strong here.
-It's not going to match your needs if you want the best monitor for video and photo editing, but it's great for gaming.
+It's not going to match your needs if you want the best monitor for video and photo editing, but it's certainly great for gaming.